cycle/docs/docs/en/annotated/relations.md

 # Relations

-The Cycle Annotated package provides multiple annotations designed to describe entity relations.
+The Cycle Annotated package provides multiple attributes designed to describe entity relations.
 Each relation must be associated with specific entity properties in order to work.
 In addition, most of the relation options (such as the name of inner, outer keys) will be generated automatically.